PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 * TBD

-## Generating a Flamegraph
+## Finding bottlenecks with Flamegraphs

 ![example flamegraph](./images/flamegraph1.png)

-A flamegraph is the most powerful tool to identify hot code paths in ourr application, and to solve performance issues that might arise.
+A flamegraph is an extremely powerful visual tool.
+It helps us to identify hot code paths in our application, and solve performance issues around those hot paths.

-Flamegraphs abstract the concept of time, and allows us to analyze how our application work holistically.
+Flamegraphs abstract the concept of time, and allows us to analyze how our application works at holistic level.

 ### Getting Ready

 In order to generate a flamegraph, we need Mac OS X (10.8 - 10.10), a recent Linux distribution, or SmartOS.

-On Windows, we need to set up a virtual machine.
+On Windows, we need to set up a virtual machine running Linux.

 The tool for generating flamegraphs is
 [`0x`][0x]: we can install it with